 Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
 Here’s our full Advertising Policy.

-- Platinum Delta SkyMiles® Credit Card from American Express – 5,000 Medallion® Qualification Miles (MQMs) and 35,000 bonus miles after you spend $1,000 in purchases on your new card in your first three months.
-In addition, earn a $100 statement credit after you make a Delta purchase in the same time frame.
+- Delta SkyMiles® Platinum American Express Card: Earn 40,000 bonus miles and 5,000 Medallion Qualification Miles (MQMs) after you spend $2,000 in purchases on your new Card in your first 3 months.
+Plus, earn a $100 statement credit after you make a Delta purchase with your new Card within your first 3 months.
 Terms apply.

-- Platinum Delta SkyMiles® Business Credit Card from American Express – 35,000 bonus miles and 5,000 Medallion® Qualification Miles (MQMs) after you spend $1,000 on purchases within the first three months.
-Plus, earn a $100 statement after you make a Delta purchase in the same time frame.
+- Delta SkyMiles® Platinum Business American Express Card: Earn 45,000 bonus miles and 5,000 Medallion® Qualification Miles (MQMs) after you spend $3,000 in purchases on your new Card in the first 3 months.
+Plus, earn a $100 Statement Credit after your first Delta purchase on your new Card in the first 3 months.
 Terms apply.